Roparun

 Follow-up and prioritisation

-Captured ideas were cleaned up, described in a consistent way, and in another session mapped onto an Action/Priority matrix.
-This resulted in a selection of a handful of ideas with the appropriate level of ambition for a first service design project.
+Captured ideas were described in a consistent way, and in another session mapped onto an Action/Priority matrix.
+A handful of ideas was appropriate for a first service design project.

-Priorisited ideas were visualised and grouped in two workstreams.
-The first, ‘From arm chair (or anywhere)’, are ideas to make existing services more easily accessible, enhancing them with online channels.
-‘Sharing stories’ are ideas about using narratives to create connections with self and others.
+These ideas were visualised and grouped in two workstreams.
+The first, ‘From arm chair (or anywhere)’, are ideas to make existing services more accessible though online channels.
+‘Sharing stories’ are ideas using narratives to create connections with self and others.

 Improvement ideas: ‘from armchair (or anywhere)’